 Arrival and Dismissal

 Arrival and dismissal procedures vary from school to school and will be explained at your family visit with the classroom teacher.
 You are responsible for the safety of your child in the parking lots, sidewalks, or other areas of the classroom and your car.
 It is your responsibility to abide by the procedures including when and where you should park and the procedures for sign in and out at the beginning and end of the day.

 Tardiness in the morning and late pick-up in the afternoon impact the educational program and cannot be allowed.
 If your child is excessively tardy, a correction plan will be drawn up and if the problem is not resolved, your child may be subject to withdrawal from the program.
 Late pick up in the afternoon will also result in corrective measures.
 After 3 late pick-ups, you may be required to register your child for our ESP afternoon care program.

 Questions or concerns about your child should be addressed with the classroom teacher first.
-If you need additional assistance, please contact the Preschool Coordinator or the School’s Principal.
+If you need additional assistance, please contact the School’s Principal.